 Clark decides he's a menace to humanity.

-He realizes his destiny is to be Superman & returns to earth.
+Clark realizes his destiny is to be Superman & returns to earth.

-Superman traveled the doubt-to-clarity journey we all experience.
+He traveled the doubt-to-clarity journey we all experience.

 It's stories like this, my remembered feelings of childhood, the quirky ads & amazing cover art that push me to collect 1960's comics.

 Most well-used "reader" quality comics, like this book in my collection, can be found for under $10 on e-Bay.

 On the other end of the scale, a pristine copy of Action Comics #1 (1938) with the first appearance of Superman, just sold somewhere for $3.5 million.

 Like all interests in life, you can choose to make it a hobby, or make it a business.

 More reasons why I collect silver age comics: The Magic of Comic Books

 Back to Mike's Website, WorldsBestWriter.com